-The mean FI of exotic chicken was significantly different (p<0.05) from that of local chicken.
-At week four, the exotic chicken consumed more than five times (745.74 ± 33.85) g) the feed consumed by local chicken (134.11 \pm 6.23 g) and gained weight of 307.08 ± 25.34 g and 30.89 ± 9.06 g respectively.
+The overall mean FI of exotic chicken was significantly different (p<0.05) from that of local chicken.
+At week four, the exotic chicken consumed more than five times (745.74 $\pm$ 33.85 g) the feed consumed by local chicken (134.11 $\pm$ 6.23 g) and gained weight of 307.08 $\pm$ 25.34 g and 30.89 $\pm$ 9.06 g respectively.
 This implies that the feed utilization rates were about 40% and 23% for exotic and local breeds respectively but at week eight, feed utilization rates for exotic and local breeds were 16.17 and 10.16% respectively.
 This means that as the chickens' age increases the rate of FI increases while the feed utilization rate decreases.
 The higher BW of exotic chickens than local chickens, subjected to similar management conditions, confirmed the effects of genetic traits between breeds on growth (Bedru, 2021).
 A high WG was recorded at weeks five and seven for both breeds with week seven recording the highest.
 The week seven WG was preceded by a sharp decrease in the WG at week six.
-In animal growth and developmental period, the synthesis of growth material such as proteins needed for structural development, which will also lead to in the weight of the animal, usually slows down the immediate growth rate, because the focus is shifted from just cell division to structural development (Miettinen et al., 2019; Huţu et al., 2020).
+In animal growth and developmental period, the synthesis of growth material such as proteins needed for structural development, which will also lead to in the weight of the animal, usually slows down the immediate growth rate, because the focus is shifted from just cell division to structural development (Miettinen et al., 2019; Huțu et al., 2020).

 The SGR is the rate of increase of biomass of a cell population per unit of biomass concentration (Bhatia, 2015; Crane et al., 2020).
 It measures the rate of growth of a particular organ in the body.
-The mean SGR of exotic chicken was significantly higher (p<0.05) than that of local chicken.
+The weekly SGR of exotic chicken was significantly higher (p<0.05) than that of local chicken throughout the experimental period.
 A similar result was also obtained by Uzodigwe (2012) and Bedru (2021).
 However, the SGR decreases in exotic chickens as the chicken's age increases unlike in the local chickens as the highest SGR occurred in weeks three and five and the lowest at weeks one, six, and eight.
-Also, all the linear body measurements of exotic breeds were significantly different (p<0.05) from those of local chickens except for the thigh length.

-Also, from the result obtained the overall mean FER of both breeds was not significantly different (p>0.05), but was significantly different (p<0.05) when compared weekly.
-This implies that the ratio of WG to feed consumed in both breeds was not significantly different (p>0.05) when considered as a whole.
-However, the mean FCR of local chicken was significantly higher (p<0.05) than that of exotic chicken signifying a low meat output (Bai et al., 2022).
+Also, from the result obtained the overall mean FER of both breeds was significantly different (p>0.05).
+This implies that the ratio of WG to feed consumed in both breeds was significantly different (p>0.05) when considered as a whole.
+Furthermore, the weekly FCR of local chicken was significantly higher (p<0.05) than that of exotic chicken signifying a low meat output (Bai et al., 2022).
 A similar result was obtained by Bedru (2021) in his study on the performance of Ethiopian local chicken and exotic counterparts.